Eagle vs SimpleCV

 - How much does it cost?

-- SimpleCV is completely free to use.
+- SimpleCV is completely free and open-source with no costs.

 - Does it have a free plan?